harness/developer-hub/docs/platform/7_Connectors/Monitoring-and-Logging-Systems/connect-to-monitoring-and-logging-systems.md

          2. In the Add new Encrypted Text dialog, select a secret manager and enter a name for the secret.

          3. In **Secret Value**, enter the API token generated in Splunk Observability (SignalFx).
-To learn about creating Splunk Observability (SignalFx) API access token, go to [Create authentication tokens](https://docs.splunk.com/Documentation/Splunk/9.1.0/Security/CreateAuthTokens).
+The token must have the authorization scope set as `API Token`.
+To learn about creating Splunk Observability (SignalFx) API access token, go to [Create and manage authentication tokens using Splunk Observability Cloud](https://docs.splunk.com/Observability/admin/authentication/authentication-tokens/tokens.html).

          4. Add an optional description and a tag, and then select **Save**.